Vamsicse/DailyCodingProblemSolutions/README.md

 #### Problem 177

 This problem was asked by Airbnb.

-Given a linked list and a positive integer `k`, rotate the list to the right by `k` places.
+Linked list rotate.
+Right rotate list by `k` places.

 For example, given the linked list `7 -> 7 -> 3 -> 5` and `k = 2`, it should become `3 -> 5 -> 7 -> 7`.